1. hailed (v)

 5. risk (n)

-of something bad happening
+the possibility of something bad happening

 Japan's most polarising superfood?